-Those who complete degree level courses in nutrition that qualify as having an adequate standard according to The Association for Nutrition (AfN) can join their register as Associated Nutritionists (ANutr).
+Those who complete degree level courses in nutrition that qualify as having an adequate standard according to The Association for Nutrition (AfN) can join their register as Associate Nutritionists (ANutr).

-Being both a Registered Dietitian (RD) and a Nutritionist means I am able to:
+Being both a Registered Dietitian (RD) and an Associate Nutritionist (ANutr) means I am able to: